There are 7 sure signs it’s time to replace your HVAC system. Here’s how to know.

 #1: Your energy bills are going up.

-Whether it’s your heating bill in winter or cooling costs in summer, if your energy costs are going up each year (and if you’re asking yourself Why is my energy bill so high? each month)… well, it’s likely your HVAC system is being overworked.
+Whether it’s your heating bill in winter or cooling costs in summer, if your energy use is going up each year (and you’re asking yourself Why is my energy bill so high? each month)… well, it’s likely your HVAC system is being overworked.

-The only way you can know for sure if your HVAC is underperforming and overworked is with a professional energy audit.
+The only way you can know for sure if your HVAC is underperforming and overworked is with a professional energy audit or an inspection by an HVAC technician.
 You may be able to get a free energy audit through Sealed.

 #2: Your interior air quality isn’t great.